Think retiring rich is out of reach for most people? With a little planning and self-discipline, you can be rich before you know it.

 Rule 1: Spend less than you earn

-The formula for retiring rich starts with you actually putting money in the bank.
-Social Security alone isn’t enough to have you living the good life during your golden years.
+The formula for retiring rich starts with putting money in the bank.
+Social Security benefits alone won’t be enough to live the good life during your golden years.

-Stacy recommends you spend only 90 percent of the money you make and sock the remaining 10 percent away.
+Money Talks News founder Stacy Johnson recommends spending only 90% of the money you make and socking away the remaining 10%.

 Rule 2: Start saving early